GitHub Issue Management: Best Practices for Defect Tracking

 • Go to the Issues Tab.
 By clicking on the “Issues” tab at the top of the repository page, you’ll access a list of all open and closed issues related to that specific repository.
 This tab offers access to managing and tracking tasks, bugs, and feature requests within the project.

 • Click New Issue.
 At this step, you need to click the “New issue” button to initiate the process of creating a new task, bug, or feature request within the repository.
-This action will open a form where you can provide detailed information about the issue.
+This action will open a form — or your issue template chooser — where you can provide detailed information about the issue.

 • Fill Out the Issue Form.
 Here, you need to provide a clear and concise title and detailed description.
 You can also assign labels and assignees at this stage.